Dylan Mares: Indy Eleven

 In March 2014 it was reported that Mares had started to trial with the Indy Eleven, a new expansion franchise in the North American Soccer League.
 Before the season began it was confirmed that Mares had signed for the Indy Eleven.
-He then made his professional debut during Indy Eleven's very first match in their history against the Carolina Railhawks on April 12, 2014 at the Michael Carroll Stadium.
+He then made his professional debut during Indy Eleven's very first match in their history against the Carolina Railhawks on April 12, 2014, at the Michael Carroll Stadium.
 Mares came on as an 84th-minute substitute for Corby Moore as Indy Eleven drew the match 1–1.

 The Miami FC

 On January 16, 2017, Mares signed with NASL side Miami FC.

 El Paso Locomotive

 Mares signed with El Paso Locomotive FC on March 2, 2020.
 He played 77 games for the club, scoring 19 goals and assisting another 17, before departing the club following the 2022 season.

 Louisville City

 On December 27, 2022, it was announced that Mares would join Louisville City for their 2023 USL Championship season.
+His contract with Louisville expired following the 2024 season.